Carlos Queiroz: Iran

-In the fourth round, Iran were drawn with South Korea, Qatar, Uzbekistan, and Lebanon in their group.
-Queiroz made new foreign-based additions to his squad, adding players such as Reza Ghoochannejhad to his team.
-Iran started their fourth round of Asian qualifiers with a 1–0 win in Uzbekistan.
-Team Melli then drew Qatar and lost in Lebanon before defeating South Korea at the Azadi on 16 October with a goal from captain Javad Nekounam.
-After a 1–0 loss in Tehran against Uzbekistan, Iran defeated Qatar 1–0 in Doha and Lebanon 4–0 at home.
-In their last qualification match, Iran defeated South Korea 1–0 in Ulsan Munsu with a goal from European-based Ghoochannejhad, resulting in their qualification to the 2014 World Cup as group winners with 16 points.
-Thus, Iran became the third team that Queiroz managed to qualify for the World Cup, having reached the 2002 edition with South Africa and the 2010 edition with Portugal, leading the latter to a knockout stage finish.

 Iran qualified for the 2014 World Cup as group winners and competed in Group F alongside Argentina, Nigeria, and Bosnia and Herzegovina.
 On 1 June 2014, Queiroz announced his 23-man squad.
 Prior to the tournament, they founded the Central Asian Football Association.

 In the opening match of the tournament on 16 June, Iran drew Nigeria 0–0, making it their first clean sheet of the FIFA World Cup.
-In their next match, Iran was defeated by Argentina 1–0 with a late goal from Lionel Messi, and received praise after holding Argentina for 90 minutes while creating some attacking opportunities of their own.
+In their next match, Iran was defeated by Argentina 1–0 with a goal from Lionel Messi, and received praise after holding Argentina for 90 minutes while creating some attacking opportunities of their own.
 Iran was eliminated from the tournament in their next game, a 3–1 defeat to Bosnia and Herzegovina.
 Iran's lone goal was scored by Reza Ghoochannejhad.
-Based on a Forbes report, his salary as an Iranian team manager was US$2,098,060 during the 2014 FIFA World Cup.
+Based on a Forbes report, Queiroz's salary as an Iranian team manager was US$2,098,060 during the 2014 FIFA World Cup.

 After the tournament, Queiroz extended his contract until the 2018 World Cup.